Skip to main content

 Connect to Claude

-In Claude settings, go to Settings > Connectors > Add Custom Connector.
+1. In Claude, go to Settings > Connectors > Browse Connectors and search for "Hex".

 tip